ndhngoc91/COMP90082_S1_TO_2021/prototypes/low fidelity/README.md

 ## Project 3

-The prototypes were designed with **Figma**.
+The prototypes were designed with hand sketches.

-To access, register for a Figma account and visit this link: [Figma project page](https://www.figma.com/file/PVHSxmtcFDIzTyn5Zurz5e/Rocky-Valley-Workflow?node-id=0%3A1)

-Alternatively, refer to the PDF version of the prototypes in this directory

 ### File 1: Project 3 Workflow.jpeg